austinatchley/CS354R_Project2/README.md

 We're using GitHub, and we will pair program whenever possible.
 We're going to meet Thursdays, Sundays, and whenever else possible.

+### Week 2 Update:

+GUI: Currently initialized, but is not displaying on the rendered window, code should be good to go when display issue is found.
+(Behind)
+Physics: Objects are not being acted upon by forces thus we can't move on to gameplay (very behind)
+Sound: Working as Intended.
+(Done)
+Level Design: Wasn't needed for demo, time constraints have made it so design is being severely cut if not nonexistant.
+(N/A)
+Gameplay: Nonexistant until physics is working.
+Cameral Control: Working as intended.
+(Done)

+Notes: The rendering loop is now contained in each individual state with the game class calling the update method on the active state.
+Workload is the same.